 As you can see, it was blocked by a mesh awning-like thing, but I knew I could still get it.

 Having changed back into my blue shirt and black cap (so as not to draw any extra attention), I carefully leaned out over the railing and worked my magic.
-Here’s a screen shot from Brandon’s video, which he filmed from the second deck:
+Here’s a screen shot from the video:

 Moments later, I raised my glove with the ball tucked firmly inside: